Jiahao004/CapsuleGNN/README.md

 ## Experiments
-Since i all the dataset are single label classification task, the acc and micro-f1 are of the same value.
+Since all the datasets are single label classification tasks, the acc and micro-f1 are of the same value.

 | CapsuleGNN | acc    | macro-f1 | micro-f1 |
 |------------|:------:|:--------:|:--------:|